austinkregel/laravel-identicon/README.md

-# Whatt is it?
+# What is it?
-This is a Laravel wrapper for the identicon package.
+This is a Laravel wrapper for the [identicon package](https://github.com/yzalis/identicon) written by [yzalis](https://github.com/yzalis).
 This package comes equipped a custom identicons named route for easy profile image redering.
 The custom route can be accessed using a named route or by going to `http://YOURDOMAIN.TLD/identicon/d/STRING` where the string is whatever you want...
 ```php